charlespughtech/automatic_file_sorter_python_project/README.md

 ```

 - **Key Insights**:
-  - The program automates file organization by sorting `.py`, `.pdf`, and `.md` files into designated subfolders.
+  - The program automates file organisation by sorting `.py`, `.pdf`, and `.md` files into designated subfolders.
   - It prevents duplicate moves by checking if a file already exists in the target subfolder using `os.path.exists()`.
   - The process can be extended to other file types by modifying the `folder_names` list and adding corresponding conditions in the sorting logic.